 Purge, purge, and purge some more.
 Hold a garage sale if you’re so inclined (hold two!), or take it all to Goodwill, but the more stuff you divest yourself of, the less you’ll have to ship and the quicker you’ll be able to pack and unpack.

 6. Take photos of everything.

 This helps you keep track of things and will help you sort through boxes if you have a feeling something’s missing once you start unpacking.

 7. Videotape or photograph the exterior and interior of the house/apartment before and after you pack.

-Doing so help you show your landlord/base housing how dwelling truly looked in case you’re accused of causing damage.
+Doing so help you show your landlord/base housing how the dwelling truly looked in case you’re accused of causing damage.

 8. If moving yourself (DITY), keep every receipt.
 Even if it’s for just a couple of dollars.

 Doing so ensures you receive reimbursement for all of your expenses.
 Those $5 and $10 costs added together can mean hundreds of dollars spent.
 You want them reimbursed.